bcn

 undefined undefined 1 décembre 2024 undefined 18h00

-undefined undefined 20 janvier 2025 undefined 14h35
+undefined undefined 11 décembre 2025 undefined 17h22

 The Editor

-4 great places to sleep
+3 great places to stay

 1. Casa Bonay

 A gem of a hotel nestled in a modernist building in Eixample.
-Casa Bonay is more than just a place to drop your bags: it's a vibrant urban hub where you could easily spend the whole day without ever venturing out, but that would be a shame, right?
-Their café, Satan’s Coffee Corner, roasts exceptional beans on-site, while the bar Libertine is perfect for sipping cocktails while listening to DJ sets, transforming into a grand buffet in the morning.
-The rooms are decorated with style...
+Casa Bonay is more than just a place to drop your suitcase: it’s a vibrant urban hub where you could easily spend the whole day without exploring the city—but that would be a shame, right?
+Its café, Satan’s Coffee Corner roasts exceptional beans on-site, while the Libertine bar, perfect for sipping a cocktail while enjoying DJ sets, transforms into a grand gourmet buffet each morning.
+The rooms, decorated with style...elegance, blending vintage furniture, artisanal details, and ultimate comfort.
+A special mention for the green terrace with pool, perfect for a sunny breakfast or a quiet aperitif with a view of the rooftops of Barcelona.

 Voir cette publication sur Instagram